iminoaru/Dhani/README.md

 # Dhani

-A Transaction app that allows users to send and receive money .
+A Transaction app that allows users to send and receive money.
+A fixed amount of Rs.8000 is allocated to the user on initial signup that can be used to make transactions.

 ## Tech Used